 The Directors review the reserve levels of the Academy annually.
 This review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.
-The Directors have determined that the appropriate level of free reserves should be equivalent to four weeks' expenditure, approximately £1,900 (2020: £1,800k).
+The Directors have determined that the appropriate level of free reserves should be equivalent to four weeks' expenditure, approximately £2,500k (2021: £1,900k).
+Following the year end the Board review reserves for the ability to use them to improve the environment and outcomes in schools.
+The Board agreed an additional spend of approx. £735k across the Trusts mainstream schools and had already agreed additional work in the Willow Dene, all of which will be from reserves.
+Some of this work has been completed in the year and other projects will be completed across the 22/23 academic year.
+Projects include library renovations, playground tarmac renovations, IT upgrades and cyclical internal refurbishments of classrooms as well as a swim spa at Willow Dene.

-The reason for this is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cushion to deal with unexpected emergencies such as urgent maintenance.
-The Academy's current level of unresticted reserves of £2,999k (2020: £2,336k) (total funds less the amount held in fixed assets and restricted funds).
+The reason for setting an appropriate level of reserves is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cushion to deal with unexpected emergencies such as urgent maintenance.
+The Academy's current level of unrestricted reserves of £4,075k (2021: £2,999k) (total funds less the amount held in fixed assets and restricted funds).